 CARES Act Student Emergency Aid

-Troy University was awarded a grant from the US Dept of Education in the amount of $4,272,042 for Emergency relief funds for students disrupted by COVID-19 virus.
-TROY has 7,212 students that are eligible to receive these funds.
-As of November 6, 2020, we have distributed all funds to 4,617 students.
+Troy University awarded student grants in the amount of $4,272,042 for emergency relief funds for students disrupted by COVID-19 virus.
+TROY has 7,212 students that were potentially eligible to receive these funds.
+As of November 6, 2020, we had distributed all available funds to 4,617 students.

 Troy University was awarded additional funding in the Higher Education Emergency Relief Funds II, through the Coronavirus Response and Relief Supplemental Appropriations Act (CRRSAA).

 In awarding funds through CRRSAA, Troy University had to prioritize enrolled students who show exceptional need.
 Online students were now eligible to receive these funds, but international students were not eligible.
 Students who filed the 2020-2021 FAFSA and were Pell Grant eligible demonstrated exceptional need, though all potentially eligible students still had to file an online application to state that they had exceptional need due to COVID-19.

 Troy University awarded grants in the amount of $4,272,042.00 for emergency relief funds for students disrupted by the Covid-19 virus.
 There were 9788 students that were potentially eligible to receive these funds.
 As of April 29, 2021, we have distributed all available funds to 5529 students.

 In March, 2021, Troy University was awarded additional funding in the Higher Education Emergency Relief Funds III, through the American Rescue Plan (ARP) Act of 2021.